cclerke/snozama/project/doc/styleguide.md

 capital FIXME to mark an item that needs to be fixed (over even, better fix it!) when appropriate.

+For function calls. use f(a, b, c), NOT f( a , b ) or some other strange syntax.

 THANKS FOR READING YOU PEOPLE ARE THE BEST! :D